SFbaystar/movie_api/README.md

 1. Check out the develop branch of movie_api repository
 2. Open the Maven project using Eclipse
 3. Install TestNG into Eclipse if you have not
-4. Execute each java class by TestNG
+4. Single mode - Execute each java class as TestNG
+5. Batch mode - run as TestNG from testng.xml

 << Bug Found >>